Serving Clients Across Canada | Virtual Clinic | Vancouver HQ

 You turn to your child for nap time, but instead of cooperating, they run away, and you find yourself chasing them through the house.
 When you finally catch up, they collapse on the bathroom floor, throwing a tantrum.

 Ten minutes into this, the frustration builds, you try one more time to comfort them, but again, they push you away kicking and screaming.
-At that moment, your frustration boils over and in enters mom range: With a stern, angry tone you shout “get in your bed!”.
+At that moment, your frustration boils over and in enters mom rage: With a stern, angry tone you shout “get in your bed!”.
 The house falls silent.

 The silence you so desperately wanted, but instead of feeling relieved, shame washes over you.
 You slide down the wall, defeated and exhausted, full of regret, and feeling like a failure.
-You’re feeling like you just can’t escape the weight of it all
+You’re feeling like you just can’t escape the weight of it all.

 Mom rage can vary from person to person and can take you by surprise.
 You may wonder “have I turned into my own mother?
 I thought I’d never be like her!”.